-The book of Revelation has many references to something called “the beast.”
-Who or what is it?
+The book of Revelation has many references to “the beast.”
+What or who is the beast?
 What does it do?
-What does God tell us to do about “the beast”?
+What does God tell us to do about the beast?

 To understand this passage of Scripture, we need to understand the symbolism.
 A fundamental principle of Bible study is to let the Bible interpret itself (2 Peter 1:20-21).
 In other words, look to other sections of Scripture or to the context itself in order to understand the meaning.

 The symbol of beasts representing civil governments is also found in the book of Daniel.
 The prophet Daniel received a vision from God of four great beasts: the first like a lion with eagle’s wings, the second like a bear, the third like a leopard, and the fourth—different and more terrible than the others—with 10 horns (Daniel 7:1-7).

 Daniel was told that these great beasts were symbolic of “four kings” [kingdoms] (verse 17).
 History reveals that the beasts of Daniel were four great empires: the Babylonian, Medo-Persian, Greco-Macedonian and Roman Empires.

 The nature of the beast